WalterAlvar/WalterAlvar.github.io/Planning/4-constraints.md

 -->

 ## Internal: Voluntary
+- Contrary to other groups of 2 persons, ours is 3 persons, so its the double amount of work.
 <!--
   constraints that your team decided on to help scope the project. they may include:
   - coding style & conventions